iLert/terraform-provider-ilert/website/docs/r/automation_rule.html.markdown

 An [automation rule](https://api.ilert.com/api-docs/#tag/Automation-Rules) is used for automatically setting the status of a service and creating incidents.
 They are triggered by your alert sources.

+> WARNING - this resource is deprecated - please use alert-actions of type 'automation_rule' - for more information see https://api.ilert.com/api-docs/#tag/Alert-Actions/paths/~1alert-actions/post

 ## Example Usage

 ```hcl